mochtod/ssb-build-server-web/cline_docs/activeContext.md

 ## Current Focus

-We're addressing two critical Terraform/Atlantis integration issues to ensure the system works smoothly:
+We're addressing three critical Terraform/Atlantis integration issues to ensure the system works smoothly:

 1. Fixed the Terraform validation issue by recognizing that the `terraform` binary only exists inside the Atlantis container, not on the host
 2. Fixed the Atlantis API payload formatting issue where the system was sending incorrect data structure for Terraform files
+3. Fixed app.py to use the updated API functions instead of its local implementations

 ## Recent Changes